About Paul Teague

 I received a Distinction in the Level 3 ‘Diploma in Web Design’ from The Association of Certified IT Professionals in 2005 (which means I know how to use Dreamweaver!), and have since been working on a number of my own web projects.

-In my professional life my team and I won a Webby Award in the ‘Communities section’ during 2006, an award won by Flickr the year after.
+In my professional life my team and I won a Webby Award in the ‘Communities section' during 2006, beating Microsoft Xbox and TripAdvisor in our category.

 In my personal life it’s proved much harder to replicate that success and build a popular, high-performing website.